joliva/py3_pigpio/README.md

 # py3_pigpio
-Docker based pigpio daemon running in a Python3 environment
+Docker based pigpio daemon running in a Python3 environment on Raspberry Pi.